Home Offices provides a tax benefit. That’s the result you achieve when you claim an office in your home.

 You likely want your employees to be on a path of continuous improvement.

 There’s much to know about how such business deductions work for both you and your employees.
-The Tax Cuts and Jobs Act (TCJA) tax reform may trigger a need for you to change your strategy to help your continuous learning (likely your most valuable) employees.
+The Tax Cuts and Jobs Act (TCJA) tax reform may trigger a need for you to change your tax strategy to help your continuous learning employees.

-Your employees will find this new rule beyond the “oh, shucks” reaction.
+Your employees productivity may increase once you strategize around this so you can offer these service to them.
 For 2018–2025, the TCJA outlaws write-offs for miscellaneous itemized expenses that under prior law were subject to the 2 percent of adjusted gross income (AGI) deduction threshold.

 Included in this category are unreimbursed employee business expenses.
 So for 2018–2025, employees may not take miscellaneous itemized deductions for unreimbursed work-related education expenses.

-If you would like my help with the education possibilities and deductions for you, your business, and your employees, call me on my direct line at 262-358-8297
+If you would like our help with education possibilities and deductions for you, your business and your employees, call us at 262-358-8297.

 The month of June is named after the wife of Jupiter, the Roman goddess Juno.
 Juno was known as the patron of marriage and was responsible for the wellbeing of women.